apache/parquet-format/README.md

 Dictionary page format: the number of entries in the dictionary as 2 bytes little endian followed by the entries in the dictionary using the plain encoding described above.

-Data page format: the maximum dictionary id at the time of writing the page as 2 bytes little endian, followed by the values encoded using RLE/Bit packed described above.
-The bit width is derived from the maximum dictionary id.
+Data page format: the maximum dictionary entry id at the time of writing the page as 2 bytes little endian, followed by the values encoded using RLE/Bit packed described above.
+The bit width is derived from the maximum dictionary entry id.

  - The dictionary has a maximum of 2^16 - 1 entries
- - the bit width for the rle encoded value is derived from the max dictionary id: 2^(width-1) <= max dictionary id < 2^width
+ - the bit width for the rle encoded value is derived from the max dictionary entry id: 2^(width-1) <= max dictionary entry id < 2^width

 ## Column chunks
 Column chunks are composed of pages written back to back.
 The pages share a common